-Payola
+Defining Payola

 In its 1988 Public Notice on the subject, the FCC defined payola as "the unreported payment to, or acceptance by, employees of broadcast stations, program producers or program suppliers of any money, service or valuable consideration to achieve airplay for any programming."
 Payola is always illegal.
 However, because the lack of disclosure is an essential element of payola, it does not exist when full disclosure is made.
-It is not the payment of money to influence a broadcast, but the lack of disclosure and sponsorship identification, that makes the transaction illegal.
+It is not the payment of money to influence a broadcast but the lack of disclosure and sponsorship identification that makes the transaction illegal.

 Payola usually occurs when someone makes a gift or payment to a person involved in station programming in exchange for favorable exposure.
 Both the person making the gift or payment and the recipient are required to disclose the arrangement to the licensee, and both can face criminal sanctions if they do not.
-When told of such an arrangement, the licensee must exercise its judgment as to whether to allow the program to be aired under such circumstances and, if so, must give complete sponsorship identification over the air.
+When told of such an arrangement, the licensee must exercise its judgment as to whether to allow the program to be aired under such circumstances and, if so, to provide complete sponsorship identification on-air.

 Thus, there are two required levels of disclosure.
-The employee and other person giving or receiving the benefit must disclose the existence of a "payment" to station management, and station management must then disclose the "sponsorship" on the air if the material is aired.
+The station employee and any other parties giving/receiving a benefit for the use of airtime must disclose the existence of the "payment" to station management, and station management must then disclose the "sponsorship" on the air if it elects to proceed with airing the material.

 When a payment of any kind is made for the purpose of influencing what is broadcast, it does not matter who makes and who receives the payment.
 The material broadcast is considered "sponsored," and the public must be informed.
-In this regard, there is little difference between a standard paid commercial unit and a song that gets extra play only because somebody took the program director on a trip.
+In this regard, there is little difference between a standard paid commercial unit and a song that gets extra play only because somebody took the program director on a junket.